 When we had our first child, we were delighted to start our little family that we always wanted.
-In our plans, we always knew we wanted a second child.
+In our plans, we always knew we will be only having two children.
 We did not want our daughter to grow up without a sibling, and be ‘alone.’
 Both my husband I come from big families, I have four brothers and sisters and he has three brothers.
 So we wanted to have two kids (at least).

 Related Post: You Should Try This: Interview with my 3 Year Old